tbfreitas/folder-watcher-change/README.md

 ### Disclaimer

 The main goal of the project is to test the architeture.
 So, optimize the build images was **not** a concern in here.
-We could make better _Dockerfile_, using a image to build and a lightweight with a only one purpose, run de binary.
+We could increase _Dockerfile_, using a image to build and a lightweight to run the binary.
 Same thing for the frontend structure, which is pure HTML injecting a javascript file(MQTT lib and JQuery Lib).